andrewallen/tfe-survey/survey-content.md

 Questions are labelled as follows:

-Ax = all member questions
-Cx = current member questions
+Ax = all member questions (all members, past and present) Cx = current member questions (active membership)
-Nx = new member questions
-Px = previous member questions
+Nx = new member questions (joined within the last 3 months) Px = previous member questions (either paused or cancelled membership)

-Depending on the target member, you'd be targetted the appropriate questions.
+Depending on the target member, they would be targetted the appropriate group of questions.

 e.g. a new member would see A + C + N while a previous member would see A + P

----
+---   <!-- Section break -->

 ## P1.
+Welcome
-Welcome *(Previous members only)*
+*(Previous members only)*

 **Thank you for being part of TFE in the past.** We understand circumstances change, and we truly appreciate the time you trained with us.